denodell/pro-javascript-development/README.md

 Pro JavaScript Development
 ==========================
+By Den Odell

-These files support the upcoming book "Pro JavaScript Development: Coding, Capabilities & Tooling" by Den Odell, published by Apress.
+These files support the book "Pro JavaScript Development: Coding, Capabilities & Tooling" by Den Odell, published by Apress.